 Clogged Air Filters

-Many AC units have a built-in feature that alerts you when the filter needs to be cleaned.
-These systems shut off the airflow until the filter has been dealt with.
+Your AC may have a built in air filter alert system.
+The alert systems shut off the airflow until you deal with the filter.
 If your AC unit doesn’t have this feature, check your owner’s manual to determine how often you should replace the filter.
 A dirty air filter restricts airflow and reduces the cooling in your system, causing your compressor to work harder.

 Duct Leaks